metrorailings/OwlBlog/content/posts/week-10-supercontest-picks-1.md

 headline = "Week 10 Supercontest Picks"

 +++
 My picks last week were a mixed bag.
-Three picks were on the money, as my assumptions were mostly on point, especially when it came to the Carolina-Kansas City game - the Panthers had no issues covering such a wide spread .
+Three picks were on the money, as my assumptions were mostly on point, especially when it came to the Carolina-Kansas City game - the Panthers had little trouble covering the spread after dominating time of possession.
+My Raiders pick was also correct, although to be honest, they were lucky to win that game.
+Vegas didn't do anything in the fourth quarter to show me they deserved the win.

+My assumptions on two of the games were wildly off though.
+I didn't expect Tua to play at such a high level after his tragic performance last week.
+Arizona ran up the score against a stingy Miami defense, but Tua was able to match Miami blow-for-blow.
+The other game where my assumptions fell through was the Saints-Buccaneers game, oddly enough the one game I was the most sure about.
+I honestly saw no way the Buccaneers could lose this game.
+But lose they did.

+I learned to never underestimate good coaches in perceivably tough situations.
+I also learned the fighting spirit isn't easy to foster in a team that's been hyped up to stratospheric heights the past few weeks.
+Tampa Bay read way too many of its press clippings lately.
+It didn't really bother to present anything new to an opponent that literally broke them down earlier in the season.
+Honestly, I'd say New Orleans was overly prepared against a Buccaneers team running the same tired tricks all year.

+Be careful picking hyped favorites.

+***

+### Texans @ Browns (-3)

+***

+#### _Latest Results_

+**Texans** (27) @ Jaguars (25)
+BYE - **Raiders** (16) @ Browns (6)

+#### _Record_